peterprescott/citation-graph/README.md

 <a id="research"></a>
 # Background Research

-It turned out that what I was imagining is called a [citation network](https://en.wikipedia.org/wiki/Citation_network) or citation [graph](https://en.wikipedia.org/wiki/Graph_theory)
+It turned out that what I was imagining is called a [citation network](https://en.wikipedia.org/wiki/Citation_network) or citation [graph](https://en.wikipedia.org/wiki/Graph_theory), which consists of *nodes* and *edges*.

 Initial investigation confirmed I wasn't the only one who might find such a thing useful: [someone else (2011)](https://physics.stackexchange.com/questions/5569/is-there-a-nice-tool-to-plot-graphs-of-paper-citations)  was asking a similar question on StackExchange.
 I found a blog post from [Mark Longair (2009)](https://longair.net/blog/2009/10/21/thesis-visualization/) showing a graph of papers related to his thesis, scanned from PDFs he had collected.
-[André (2015)](http://ongraphs.de/blog/2015/01/dynamic-citation-graph/) had a very neat visualization comparing the citation networks of two related conferences, using "the force-directed layout engine included in d3.js", and linking to some examples: [Bostock (2017)](https://observablehq.com/@d3/force-directed-graph) and [Raper (2014)](http://www.coppelia.io/2014/07/an-a-to-z-of-extra-features-for-the-d3-force-layout/).
+[Andre (2015)](http://ongraphs.de/blog/2015/01/dynamic-citation-graph/) had a very neat visualization comparing the citation networks of two related conferences, using "the force-directed layout engine included in d3.js", and linking to some examples: [Bostock (2017)](https://observablehq.com/@d3/force-directed-graph) and [Raper (2014)](http://www.coppelia.io/2014/07/an-a-to-z-of-extra-features-for-the-d3-force-layout/).

 All this suggested that what I was imagining would be possible, but would also require enough effort to make it a worthy project for this assignment.